 Charitable engagement efforts connect employees to their work and can achieve a more engaged workforce.
 When you succeed in making that connection and maintaining it, that’s truly championship-level CSR.
-In fact, according to a survey by the Center for Economic Studies, when employees feel they are working towards a good cause, it can increase productivity by up to 30%.
+In fact, according to a survey by Entrepreneur Magazine, 57% of respondents believed that participation in charitable events made for happier teams.
 These efforts can lend a fulfilling sense of purpose to people’s’ jobs, which increases employee engagement.

 Genuine CSR efforts also improve public image of a company.
 However, it doesn’t come immediately and it doesn’t come without investment and funding.
-In a recent survey, 52% of consumers said they need to see proof of a company’s CSR initiatives to believe them.
-However, through social media and PR, it is possible.
-Once you do, it begins to pay off; 80% of consumers would tell friends and family about a company’s CSR efforts.
+In a survey by Cone, 78% of respondents want companies to address important social justice issues.
+It’s important that companies not only respond to these issues but also let the public know that they are taking action on them.
+Through robust social media and PR, this is possible.
+Once you do, it begins to pay off; 87% of consumers would purchase a product because a company advocated for an issue they care about.
 That’s getting your brand out there in a positive way.

 Another bonus that comes from a company of CSR champions is brand differentiation.
 Companies who invest heavily in CSR stand out from their competitors who don’t, which matters to consumers.

-In fact, 55% of consumers are willing to pay more for products from socially responsible companies.
+In fact, 76% of consumers will refuse to purchase a company’s products or services upon learning it supported an issue contrary to their beliefs.
 If you need to raise prices somewhat to cover your CSR initiatives, customers will understand and still be more than willing to purchase your product.
-It might surprise you, but 74% of respondents in a recent survey said CSR actually helped increase profits at their company.

 Finally, a championship CSR program encourages innovation.
 When you truly make a commitment to CSR, it forces you to look at your company through a different lens.
-Practices that were probably second nature come under scrutiny and you start looking for ways to improve.
+Inefficient practices that might have been second nature come under scrutiny and you start looking for ways to improve.